TheWidlarzGroup/react-native-video/docs/pages/component/props.md

 #### Start playback at a specific point in time

 Provide an optional `startPosition` for video.
 Value is in milliseconds.
 If the `cropStart` prop is applied, it will be applied from that point forward.
-(If it is zero or negative, it is ignored)
+(If it is negative or undefined or null, it is ignored)

 Platforms: Android, iOS